-All the HELL & BACK venue we use (Killruddery, Temple House, Tattersalls & Baronscourt) are vast working farms, home to a wide variety of plants and animals, both domestic and wild.
-As the course involves running through ponds, rivers, forests and swamps, Alive Outside encourages all HellRaisers to know and be aware of the symptoms of Weils/Leptospirosis Disease, which is an acute infectious disease that is spread by infected wild and domestic animals.
-If you (or your child) develop any symptoms after the event, you should see a medical professional immediately.
+Killruddery Estate, which is the home of HELL & BACK, is a vast working farm, home to a wide variety of plants and animals, both domestic and wild.
+As the course involves running through ponds, rivers, forests and swamps, Alive Outside encourages all participants - and parents of Junior/Family/Teen participants - to know and be aware of the symptoms of Weils/Leptospirosis Disease, which is an acute infectious disease that is spread by infected wild and domestic animals, and other Bacterial Infections associated with working farms.

 SYMPTOMS Symptoms may include fever, headaches, chills, severe muscle pain in the calves and thighs, vomiting, diarrhoea and bloodshot eyes.
 Sometimes the fever may fluctuate and other symptoms such as a rash, jaundice, confusion, depression, kidney failure, liver failure and meningitis may occur.

 MORE INFO For more information about Mud Runs and Infectious Disease Risks, check out this HSE leaflet.